eight04/web-exporter/README.md

 `input` - *required if filename is set*, the field in the data context that contains the URL to export.
 The value of the field can be string or array of strings.

+`type` - optional, can be "media", "url", or "download".
+Default to the type of the exporter. "download" means to download the URL immediately, which is useful for URLs that are only valid for a short time.

 ### find

 Find an item in the input array with the maximum/minimum value of a specified field.